Seru Epenisa Cakobau

+Ratu Seru Epenisa Cakobau ([ˈseru epeˈniːsa ðakomˈbau]; occasionally spelled Cacobau) (c.1815 – 1 February 1883) was a Fijian chief, monarch, and warlord (Vunivalu) who united part of Fiji's warring tribes, establishing a Fijian kingdom.
+He served as its only king from 1871 to 1874.

 Background

-He was born to Ratu Tanoa Visawaqa on Nairai Island, Lomaiviti, and one of his nine wives, Adi Savusavu.
+He was born on Natauloa, Nairai to Ratu Tanoa Visawaqa and one of his nine wives, Adi Savusavu.

 The Vunivalu and the Roko Tui Bau (sacred chieftain) had had many power struggles during the course of nearly a century.
 These struggles led to the death of Seru's paternal uncle, the Vunivalu of Bau, Naulivou Ramatenikutu and the installation of Tanoa as Vunivalu.
 However, after he killed the Roko Tui Bau, Ratu Raiwalui, near Vanua Balavu, amongst other murders and reprisals, Tanoa was exiled in 1832.

 He married two sisters, Litia (Lydia) Samanunu and Salote (Charlotte) Qalirea Kaunilotuna (daughters of the Roko Tui Bau).

 Mary Wallis provided a description of him after meeting with him on 7 December 1844: "He is tall, rather good looking, appears fully aware of his consequence, and is not destitute of dignity.
 He wore an enormous quantity of hair on his head and several yards of native cloth around his body..."

 Seru was given the name Cikinovu ("Centipede"), "because he moved silently and struck painfully".
 Later, he was called Cakobau ("destroyer of Bau"), because he had destroyed what was Bau; but Seru also built a new Bau, under the supremacy of the Vunivalu.
 After he converted to Christianity, he also took the additional name of Epenisa (Ebenezer).